o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/editor-reference/text-replacement.md

 # Script Canvas - Text Replacement User Documentation

 Script Canvas' text replacement system allows all available nodes to be further customized.
-Method names, categories, argument names, tooltips can all be updated to improve their look once in a Script Canvas graph.
+Method names, categories, argument names, and tooltips can all be updated to improve their look once in a Script Canvas graph.

 ## Rules for updating text